-Founded in 2000, Floor & Decor is a high-growth, differentiated, multi-channel specialty retailer of hard surface flooring and related accessories with 81 warehouseformat stores across 20 states.
+Founded in 2000, Floor & Decor is a high-growth, differentiated, multi-channel specialty retailer of hard surface flooring and related accessories with 82 warehouse-format stores across 20 states.
 We believe that we offer the industry's broadest in-stock assortment of tile, wood, laminate and natural stone flooring along with decorative and installation accessories at everyday low prices positioning us as the one-stop destination for our customers' entire hard surface flooring needs.
 We appeal to a variety of customers, including Pro, DIY and BIY.
 Our Pro customers are loyal, shop often and help promote our brand.
 The combination of our category and product breadth, low prices, in-stock inventory in project-ready quantities, proprietary credit offerings, free storage options and dedicated customer service positions us to gain share in the attractive Pro customer segment.
 We believe our DIY customers spend significant time planning their projects while conducting extensive research in advance.
-We provide our customers with the education and in-store experience.
+We provide our customers with the education and inspiration they need before making a purchase through our differentiated online and in-store experience.